xizon/Uix-Slideshow/README.md

 ##### = 1.2.5 (September 5, 2017) =

-* Fixed a possible bug of duplication running script with Uix Page Builder.
+* Fixed a possible bug of duplication running script with Uix Slideshow.
 * Enhance the compatibility of each plug-in.
 * Optimized front-end default scripts.
 * Fixed a shortcode showing the number of errors.